xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 1. In **Database**:
     - Select "Secure User and Password" to enable "User" and "Password".
     - Input "User" name and "Password" used for authentication, "JDBC Driver" and "Connection URL".
-    - Click **Test Connection** to check whether your database is connected to Katalon Studio.
+    - Click **Test Connection** to verify whether your database is connected on Katalon Studio.

     Once the database is connected succesfully, the result is shown as below.